Lexington Plane Crash 2006 - Cause Map

 While the above Cause Map is accurate, it is a simplified analysis.
 Detail can be added to the Cause Map in a number of ways.
 The Cause Map can continue to be built left to right by asking why questions and adding causes.
 Causes can be added in between existing Causes by taking smaller steps when asking why questions.
 Causes can also be added vertically.
 Many effects require more than one cause to happen.
 To determine if additional causes should be added vertically, ask "Is this cause sufficient (on its own) to produce the effect?"
 If the answer is no, more causes should be added.
 To check if a cause is documented appropriately, ask "Is the cause necessary to produce the effect?"
 If the answer is yes, the cause is documented correctly.
 If the answer is no, the cause should not be included.

 Below is the Lexington plane crash Cause Map with additional detail added.
 Additional causes have been added to the right of the Cause Map, including two causes that build vertically and are separated by an "and".
-In this example, the plane used the wrong runaway because it turned onto the wrong runway because pilots thought they were turning onto the correct runway AND the controller didn't stop them from turning onto the incorrect runway.
+In this example, the plane used the wrong runway because it turned onto the wrong runway because pilots thought they were turning onto the correct runway AND the controller didn't stop them from turning onto the incorrect runway.
 Both causes are needed for the plane to turn onto the wrong runway.
 Additional detail has been added between the cause "plane crashed" and "runway too short".
 The additional causes help explain why a short runway caused the plane to crash.
-The plane wasn't able to achieve the necessary velocity so the lift was insufficient and the plane crashed during the attempted takeoff.
+The plane wasn't able to achieve the necessary velocity so the lift was insufficient and the plane crashed during the attempted take-off.

 As much detail as needed can be incorporated by continuing to add causes.
 As with any investigation the level of detail in the analysis is based on the impact of the incident on the organization’s overall goals.
 The greater the impact to the goals, the more detailed the Cause Map will be.
-In a case like the example where there are fatalities, the level of detail should be relatively high.
+In a case like this example where there are fatalities, the level of detail should be relatively high.

 Below is the Lexington plane crash Cause Map with all impacted goals added to the analysis.